Welcome Letter

 About Us

-Since its founding at MIT in 2012, OpenBiome has provided investigational fecal microbiota transplantation (FMT) treatments to more than 68,000 patients with recurrent C. difficile infections and supported over 40 studies investigating how the microbiome affects human health.
-OpenBiome is now partnering with scientists around the world to build a more inclusive microbiome research ecosystem.
-Through international collaborations, OpenBiome bridges the gap in training and materials for frontline microbiome scientists advancing public health in their communities.
+Since its founding at MIT in 2013, OpenBiome has provided investigational fecal microbiota transplantation (FMT) treatments to more than 65,000 patients with recurrentâŻC. difficile infections and supported over 40 studies investigating how the microbiome affects human health.